 Paleo and Vegan Strawberry Crumble: So you want the joy of eating a strawberry pastry but have dietary restrictions?
 No problem!
 This recipe offers a delicious strawberry dessert that allows you a guilt-free indulgence.

 Strawberry Pie: A variation of this recipe has been one of our family favorites for years!
 Throw in some blueberries, and you’ve got the perfect 4th of July pie!
 Okay, we’d definitely eat it year-round.

 Strawberry Shortcake: This quintessential strawberry recipe is absolutely delicious: shortcake and homemade whipped cream topped with fresh strawberries; what could be better?
 Enjoy!

-There so many ways to enjoy strawberries!
+There are so many ways to enjoy strawberry season!
 Whether heading out to the fields with your family or baking some strawberry desserts, this amazing fruit brings joy to so many.
 What are your favorite strawberry-related activities?
 Share photos of your strawberry-picking adventures with the people you love on FamilyApp!